Tennessee company refuses US request to recall 67 million potentially dangerous air bag inflators

 In a letter posted Friday, the agency told ARC that it has tentatively concluded after an eight-year investigation that ARC front driver and passenger inflators have a safety defect.

+“Air bag inflators that project metal fragments into vehicle occupants, rather than properly inflating the attached air bag, create an unreasonable risk of death and injury,” Stephen Ridella, director of NHTSA’s Office of Defects Investigation, wrote in a letter to ARC.

-But ARC responded that it no defect exists in the inflators, and that any problems were related to isolated manufacturing issues.
+But ARC responded that it no defect exists in the inflators, and that any problems are related to isolated manufacturing issues.

 The next step in the process is for NHTSA to schedule a public hearing.
 It could then take the company to court to force a recall.